-Most commonly seen in teenage girls, this rare condition was first described in 1914 by Alfred H. Freiberg.
-It starts at puberty, and is often related to an injury to the growth plate of one of the metatarsals (the long bones behind the toes).
+This is a rare condition, most commonly seen in teenage girls, and was first described in 1914 by Alfred H. Freiberg.
+Its onset is during the growth spurt at puberty, and is often linked to an injury to the growth plate of one of the long bones behind the toes, called metatarsals.

-Freiberg’s Disease is usually associated with physical activity, and wearing high-heeled exacerbates it.
+Freiberg’s Disease is usually associated with physical activity, and wearing high-heeled shoes makes it worse.

-Treatment for Frieberg's Disease usually consists of reducing pressure under the affected bone, usually by the use of crutches and/or orthotics.
-In rare cases, a surgical procedure is required, but most patients are able to return to normal activities after treatment.
+Treatment for Frieberg's Disease usually consists of reducing pressure under the affected bone.
+This may require the use of crutches and/or prescription of a custom orthotic.
+In rare cases, a surgical procedure is required, but most patients are able to return to normal activity after treatment.